b3-exmo/b3-exmo.github.io/docs/Doctrines/Afterlife.md

 &nbsp;

 Do we draw a line somewhere between Homo Sapiens and other humankind precursors?
 Do Neanderthals and Homo Erectus count as family, if we can trace our lineage to them? ...
-What's that? [[Historicity|They don't exist]]? *How convenient*.
+What's that? [[Cavemen|They don't exist]]? *How convenient*.

 &nbsp;